How do you make champagne more exciting? Make it last longer—and more fun.

 “For about two years, I just watched people’s reactions every time we’re out—finally, one day, I was like, ‘Look man, I just finished up my MBA, we could I can make this happen, trust me.’
 He tried to do a little venture with some friends and it just kind of petered out.
 He was like, ‘if you think you can do it, let’s go.’”

-A former vice president of sales and operations for BioScrip Inc., Hall had over 15 years of experience working in the pharmaceutical supply-chain sector, but walked away in September 2017 to take a chance on the secret champagne gun.
+A former vice president of sales and operations for BioScrip Inc., Hall had over 15 years of experience working in the retail and home infusion pharmacy sector, but walked away in November 2019 to take a chance on the secret champagne gun.

 It took 14 months to mass-produce the “Bubbly Blaster,” then another year to build the brand before launching in January 2019.
 Unlike the pharmaceutical industry, this was a whole new experience for Hall.